 Best of Downtown Napa Beer

-Model Bakery: just around the corner from Oxbow, it’s an outpost of the famous Napa Valley bakery.
-They make artisan breads, and are perhaps most well known for their English muffins (which Oprah apparently flies in for, NBD!)
+just around the corner from Oxbow, it’s an outpost of the famous Napa Valley bakery.
+They make artisan breads and are perhaps most well known for their English muffins (which Oprah apparently flies in for, NBD!)

-Bounty Hunter BBQ: a massive wine list, rare Scotch, and a barbecue menu that includes St. Louis ribs, smoked beef brisket, and beer can chicken makes any list of mine.
-It’s a casual place that takes the pretense out of Napa without losing any of the intensely good flavor.
+A massive wine list, rare Scotch, and a barbecue menu that includes St. Louis ribs, smoked beef brisket, and beer can chicken makes any list of mine.
+It’s a casual place that takes the pretense out of Napa without losing any of the intensely good flavors.

 Other Recommended Food: